opensearch-project/opensearch-hadoop/README.md

 In a Java environment, use the `org.opensearch.spark.rdd.java.api` package, in particular the `JavaOpenSearchSpark` class.

 ### Reading
-To read data from ES, create a dedicated `RDD` and specify the query as an argument.
+To read data from OpenSearch, create a dedicated `RDD` and specify the query as an argument.

 ```java
 import org.apache.spark.api.java.JavaSparkContext;